-To call modern design a plague would be overdramatic.
-It’s not that.
-Modern design is a tool available to branding execs.
+To call minimalist design a plague would be overdramatic.
+It’s just another tool available to brand designers.
 However, too many of them use this tool improperly.
 They default to minimalist design when they shouldn’t; they needlessly crowd into that niche when it doesn’t serve their brands.

 Some creative directors embrace modern design because they love the style.
 On packaging, websites or showroom interiors, the style is clean, pure, loud, and luxurious when a talented craftsman holds the reins.

 Other creative directors and chief brand officers perceive an obligation to create minimalist visual identities.
 These are the execs frightened of being left behind in the race to be most contemporary; and these are the designers who halfheartedly go along with Bauhaus-chasing clients.
 They build their designs around a generic typeface rather than a smart concept, and their mantra is “Make it look expensive.”

 Competitive minimalism has a place in New York’s mediascape because an empty square stands out amidst the overwhelming waves of imagery crashing against consumers.
 Michael Kors can maintain a niche in New York’s fashion scene.
 Credit the outside designer Fabien Baron for keeping the Proxima Nova logotype in the corner, thus protecting that beloved empty square.
 Glossy beige against white does help the brand look expensive.

 At Apple and Louis Vuitton, designers balance emotional impact, art, and modernity.

 Compare Kors to Apple, which non-designers might suppose is a clean, spare, adequately modern brand (web designers always hear “Can you make my site look like Apple’s?”).
 But Apple’s hi-tech faux textures are a world away from Micheal Kors’ flat square.